kordastilab/cytoClustR/README.md

-# cytoClusteR #
+# CytoClusteR #

-cytoClusteR employs hierarchical clustering to identify cell population in SPADE data and facilitate comparisons among multiple groups of samples.
+CytoClusteR employs hierarchical clustering to identify cell population in SPADE data and facilitate comparisons among multiple groups of samples.

-cytoClusteR was developed by the Kordasti lab at King's College London.
+CytoClusteR was developed by the Kordasti lab at King's College London.

 ### Setup ###